 It's not just about keeping people happy, either: employee retention should be a key focus for any business that is looking for long term stability and growth.
 High employee turnover can have a seriously negative impact on your reputation and your ability to attract high-calibre candidates.

-With this in mind, here are seven points that highlight the importance of employee retention:
+With this in mind, here are seven points that highlight the importance of retaining your employees:

 1. It Maintains and Improves Long-Term Productivity